The Best Military Credit Cards for Active-Duty in 2025

 4.4

-The Navy Federal nRewards® Secured Credit Card is a top choice for military servicemembers and veterans looking to build or rebuild credit while earning rewards.
-Unlike most secured cards, it earns 1X points per dollar spent with no annual, balance transfer, or foreign transaction fees—a rare combination in the secured card market (see our full review here).
+The Navy Federal cashRewards Secured Credit Card is a top choice for military servicemembers and veterans looking to build or rebuild credit while earning rewards.
+Unlike most secured cards, it earns 1% cash back on all purchases with no annual, balance transfer, or foreign transaction fees—a rare combination in the secured card market.

-Your credit limit is set by a refundable deposit of at least $200.
-After just six months of responsible use, Navy Federal automatically reviews your account for an upgrade to an unsecured card.
+Your credit limit is set by a refundable deposit of at least $200, and Navy Federal will review your account after three months to see if you are eligible for a credit line increase.
+After just six months of responsible use, they will automatically review your account again for an upgrade to an unsecured card.

 With strong rewards, low fees, and a fast path to better credit, this card is an excellent option for those committed to improving their financial future.

-Learn how to apply for the NFCU nRewards Secured credit card here.
+Learn how to apply for the NFCU cashRewards Secured credit card here.

 Card Details